Skip to Main Content

 Format and Value: Two Modes of the Same Kitchen

 At the ££££ price tier, Haar sits in the same bracket as Seafood Ristorante in St Andrews, and both restaurants are making a case for Scottish seafood at the serious end of the market.
-Where Seafood Ristorante operates within a more traditional framework, Haar's Nordic inflection places it in a slightly different peer set, closer in spirit to the precision-led coastal kitchens of Scandinavia than to the white-tablecloth traditions of British seafood dining.
+Where Seafood Ristorante operates within a more traditional framework, Haar's Nordic inflection places it in a slightly different comparable set, closer in spirit to the precision-led coastal kitchens of Scandinavia than to the white-tablecloth traditions of British seafood dining.
 For comparable British fine dining in other regions, hide and fox in Saltwood, Gidleigh Park in Chagford, and Hand and Flowers in Marlow each demonstrate how regional kitchens working with strong local produce have built national reputations without requiring a London address.

 Recognition and Where It Sits